codewars/docs/content/languages/python/authoring/index.md

 Python has a rich [random library](https://docs.python.org/3.8/library/random.html), which can be used to easily generate random integers in requested ranges, generate floating point numbers, or sample and shuffle collections.
 Functions available there allow for very convenient construction of various random input generators.

 :::warning
-Python runner is currently affected by a performance issue (reported as [codewars/runner#58](https://github.com/codewars/runner/issues/58)), which sometimes causes the generation of large amounts of random numbers to be noticeably slower.
-The majority of kata should not be affected by it in a meaningful way, but it can sometimes be a problem for performance tests generating large, random sets of data.
+The Python runner is currently affected by a performance issue (reported as [codewars/runner#58](https://github.com/codewars/runner/issues/58)) which sometimes causes the generation of large amounts of random numbers to be noticeably slower.
+The majority of kata should not be affected by it in any significant way, but it can sometimes be a problem for performance tests generating large, random sets of data.
 See the linked issue for details and possible workarounds.
 :::